ClockMaker: A Customizable Analog Clock for Your Desktop

 This package archive is primarily intended for anyone installing ClockMaker on a Linux system for which there is presently no native distribution package available (i.e., a .RPM package).
 Note that the script included in this archive will install ClockMaker locally, beneath your home folder (in the ".clockmaker" subfolder) and therefore, the app will only be available to your user and no other users on your system.
 For other users to run ClockMaker, they will also need to install the app from this package as well.

-To install from this archive, download it to your computer and extract it onto the Desktop folder (or similar) and then follow the instructions in the "readme.txt" file.
+To install from this archive, download it to your computer and extract it into the Desktop folder (or similar) and then follow the instructions in the "readme.txt" file.

 ClockMaker - a customizable analog clock for your desktop